Not so much a club of runners, as a site of gathered and garnered running - and running injury - expertise.

 At Southcote we take pride in individualising the care of our patients.
 Your needs will be unique and we will adapt our approach and techniques to reflect this in your care.

 In the clinic our practitioners treat people from infants to the elderly, from all walks of life and from weekend warriors to top-athletes.
-Each chiropractor has one or more areas of special interest and we often consult each other to gain the best results for our patients.
+Each practitioner has one or more areas of special interest and we often consult each other to gain the best results for our patients.